mattlianje/pipeviz/README.md

 With Pipeviz, you declare your immediate dependencies (preferably) at compile time: "this code reads from A, writes to B".
 Pipeviz stitches these declarations into complete end-to-end lineage.

 ## Of note...
-Essentially, pipeviz is just a collection of rendering niceties on top of a plain JSON spec... but this means you can throw the raw JSON into any LLM and get results.
+Essentially, pipeviz is just a bunch of rendering niceties on top of a plain JSON spec... but this means you can throw the raw JSON into any LLM and get results.

 ## Quickstart